 This is particularly critical for those of us working in web design.
 Customer engagement specialist Thunderhead found that 25% of users would switch to a different provider after just one negative experience with the brand.
 The only way to avoid generating negative experiences in your web design is to get into your user’s head, make predictions about their behavior and motivations, and then test those assumptions against real data.

 This may seem self-evident – but far too many websites are designed without the necessary research into user behavior.
-In fact, the Society of Digital Agencies reported that 77% of agencies considered their clients’ websites showed a lack of user research and UX.
+In fact, the Society of Digital Agencies reported that 77% of agencies considered their clients’ websites to show a lack of user research and UX.
 In the words of Sarah Horton, author of Access by Design: A Guide to Universal Usability for Web Designers:

 “Website design discussions often revolve around the preferences of the people in the room—a group that usually isn’t representative of the target audience.
 Design decisions that arise out of this type of internal discussion are unlikely to lead to websites that satisfy users and inspire those nice loyalty behaviors.”